dotkrnl/iodine/README.md

 # iodine

-iodine is a HUSTOJ branch for QZYZOJ.
+iodine is a HUSTOJ fork for QZYZOJ.
 Mainly OI training oriented.

 ## Contributor